ctlewitt/Invisible-Keyboard/README.md

 Invisible-Keyboard
 ==================

 Invisible keyboard project for the purpose of reading Zach's mother's mind.
-(Or predicting what words are being typed based on finger-linked keystrokes on an invisible keyboard.)
+(Or predicting what words are being typed based on finger-presses detected by gloves.)

-Zach did the hardware.
-I did the software.
+Zach did the hardware (gloves, arduino).
+I did the software (processing word frequency data, interpreting input from gloves, displaying results) which is hosted here.

 This is meant to be used with a pair of gloves with censors in the fingertips to detect finger presses.
 (To be used instead of a keyboard.)
 The gloves send signals indicating finger presses to the computer, which displays the most likely words the user meant to type.